UK Water Utilities: Why the negative returns in 2019Q4?

 We have established that for K=5 factors, a robust model of expected returns given the deal IRRs and risk premia that we have observed in secondary markets over the past 20 years can be calibrated.
 The five factors are the firm’s size (total assets), profits (return on assets before tax), leverage (senior liabilities to total assets), investment (capex to total assets) and the term spread for the relevant market.
 The model also includes control variables to capture effects specific to certain TICCS® segments like business model (here regulated firms) or certain sectors.

-Each \(\beta\) (beta) in the equation indicates a company-specific factor loading (a firm’s actual size, return on assets, etc. at one point in time) obtained from its latest accounts, and each \(\lambda\) (lambda) represents a market risk premium re-estimated at the end of each quarter once new secondaries have been observed (Find out more about our approach to asset pricing.)
+Each $latex \beta$ (beta) in the equation indicates a company-specific factor loading (a firm’s actual size, return on assets, etc. at one point in time) obtained from its latest accounts, and each $latex \lambda$ (lambda) represents a market risk premium re-estimated at the end of each quarter once new secondaries have been observed ([popuppress id=”3105″].)

 The plots below describe some of the factor loadings of the firms we track in 2019Q4.